Feeding the Creative Process: the Diets and Disciplines of a Healthy Writer

 Believe it or not, physical disciplines often translate to other positive habits, which can include mental clarity, emotional stability, creative focus, and spiritual consistency (something I was especially intent on during this fast).

-Although intermittent fasting has become more widely accepted in the health and fitness world, the real purpose of the Daniel Fast is much more spiritual and God-focused.
+Although intermittent fasting has become quite popular in the health and fitness world, the real purpose of the Daniel Fast, for me at least, was much more spiritual and God-focused.

 What is a Daniel Fast you might ask?

-Inspired by several examples from the Bible, the Daniel Fast is essentially a 21-Day vegan diet that additionally removes all caffeine, added sugars, leavened bread and yeast, processed foods, and deep friend goodness from your diet.
+Inspired by the prophet Daniel in the Bible, the Daniel Fast is essentially a 21-Day vegan diet that removes all caffeine, added sugars, leavened bread and yeast, processed foods, and other fried foods from your diet.

 · Fresh fruit